About This Chapter

 7. Stock Character: Definition & Examples

 In this lesson, you will learn the two main types of characters: dynamic and static.
-Furthermore, you will see examples of the stock character, a type of static character.
+Furthermore, you will see examples of the stock character, which is a type of static character.

 8. The Duchess of Malfi by John Webster: Summary, Analysis & Themes